guyikcgg/UniversalShellBuilder/README.md

 I have had to perform this task a couple of times, for different projects on different microcontrollers.
 For this reason, I am writing this library, which should meet the following requirements:
- 1. Reliable.
+ 1. Reliable
- 2. Compatible.
+ 2. Compatible
- 3. Tiny-size, huge performance.
+ 3. Tiny-size, huge performance
- 4. Easy to use (little code needed).
+ 4. Easy to use (little code needed)
- 5. Versatile (to be used in every project requiring a shell).
+ 5. Versatile (to be used in every project requiring a shell)
- 6.

 This library is to be written in pure C programming language, to maximize compatibility.